Widespread power cut causes ‘apocalyptic’ rush-hour travel chaos

 The Department for Transport confirmed they were working with Network Rail to reduce disruption.

-UK Power Networks, who control power lines for London and the South East, and Western Power Distribution in Midlands, the South West and Wales both confirmed widespread outages.
+Problems with power were first detected late on Friday afternoon, when UK Power Networks, who control power lines for London and the South East, and Western Power Distribution in Midlands, the South West and Wales both confirmed widespread outages.

 UK Power Networks tweeted on Friday evening: “We’re aware of a power cut affecting large parts of London and South East.